alastaircoote/webpack-template/README.md

 I use this for new projects.
 You can too, if you like inflexible, highly opinionated build systems!

 It uses Webpack for building, and will process all your ES6 JS and SCSS files, then publish them to S3 if you'd like.
 I haven't yet had the need for anything else - when I do, I'll put it in.
+Obvious disclaimer: I am, to my knowledge, the only person who uses this.
+Use it at your peril, I often have no idea what I am doing.

 After cloning, run `npm install`.